thrightguy/CloudToLocalLLM/docs/vps_setup.md

 - Docker and Docker Compose installed
 - Git installed

+## Container Base Image

+**All containers, including the admin daemon, web, and tunnel services, use the [ghcr.io/cirruslabs/flutter:latest](https://github.com/cirruslabs/docker-images-flutter) image as the base.**

+- This ensures full Flutter and Dart support everywhere.
+- The admin daemon container also installs the Docker CLI and Compose plugin for service management.

 ## Installation Options

 There are two approaches to setting up the CloudToLocalLLM stack: